 Facing the current energy market, especially the electricity price, all hydro operators face the same challenge of maximizing revenues, minimizing operation and maintenance costs while protecting assets.
 This extremely dynamic, if not volatile, environment is complex and many influence parameters interfere in the overall optimization of production and maintenance.
 Digitalizing indeed offers extremely interesting perspectives to support hydro operators.
 It can range from data driven decision making to remote support with augmented reality technologies.
 Nevertheless, domain expertise cannot be replaced by sole Artificial Intelligence technologies.

 Free surface flows, coupled problems and hydro-environmental issues, extreme hydrological situations: droughts and floods, uncertainties.

-Real-time monitoring and modelling for hydraulic structures and networks, flood modelling, crisis management
+Real-time monitoring and modelling for hydraulic structures and networks, flood modelling.
+Special sessions.

-3D flows modelling and two-phase flows in hydraulic machines and industrial hydraulics, extreme hydraulic conditions modelling, flood modelling, crisis management.
+3D flows modelling and two-phase flows in hydraulic machines and industrial hydraulics, extreme hydraulic conditions modelling.